b-thorne/mesmer/docs/index.rst

 Documentation
 =============

-This is the documentation for hoover.
+This is the documentation for mesmer.

 .. toctree::
   :maxdepth: 2

-  hoover/index.rst
+  mesmer/index.rst

 .. note:: The layout of this directory is simply a suggestion.
 To follow
-          traditional practice, do *not* edit this page, but instead place all documentation for the package inside ``hoover/``.
+          traditional practice, do *not* edit this page, but instead place all documentation for the package inside ``mesmer/``.
           You can follow this practice or choose your own layout.